List of Married to Medicine episodes

-Married to Medicine is an American reality television series which premiered on March 24, 2013, on Bravo and was created by Mariah Huq.
+Married to Medicine is an American reality television series that premiered on March 24, 2013, on Bravo and was created by Mariah Huq.
 The series chronicles the lives of seven women in the Atlanta medical community with three of the women being doctors themselves, while the others are doctors' wives.
 It shows the group as they balance their social circles, careers, and families.